 - 1 cup cooked and cooled quinoa*

-- In a large bowl.
-Combine all of the ingredients.
+- In a large bowl, combine all of the salad ingredients.
+Set aside.

 - Chill in refrigerator until ready to serve.